saintparish4/meshgate/README.md

 A Go-powered overlay network for connecting private infrastructure across clouds, using WireGuard and a custom zero-trust control plane. **MeshGate is a learning project inspired by Tailscale** that demonstrates deep understanding of mesh networking, distributed systems, and zero-trust security principles.

 ## 🎯 One-liner
-A Go-powered overlay network for connecting private infrastructure across clouds, using WireGuard and a custom zero-trust control plane.
+A zero-trust VPN mesh network built with Go, WireGuard, and multi-tenant architecture for secure cross-cloud connectivity.

 ## 🎓 About This Project